massimocannavo/pac/README.md

 7 = CLEAN PACMAN

-ALlows the user to clean the cache of the pacman package manager.
+Allows the user to clean the cache of the pacman package manager.
 Be very careful with this option, you will not be able to downgrade to an earlier version of a package.
 Make sure to backup your system before attempting this option.

 Credits
 -----------
 Arch Linux, the most well-documented Linux I have encountered.
-The Arch Linux Wiki helped learn in mere seconds how the pacman package manager works.
+The Arch Linux Wiki helped me learn in mere seconds how the pacman package manager works.
 In my opinion, pacman is the best package manager I have seen.
 Thank you for creating Arch Linux.

 https://wiki.archlinux.org/index.php/pacman#Upgrading_packages